Fundamentals of Formation Evaluation

 This PetroKnowledge training course will utilise a variety of examples to ensure an in-depth learning and understanding for the petrophysical evaluation techniques.
 The daily sessions will be highly interactive and participative.

 This involves regular discussions of applications as well as hands-on exercises that will be solved manually and/or using Microsoft Excel.
 The course will be delivered through a power point presentation.
-Each attendee will need a laptop for the practical examples, The participants will have access to the printed course materials and the examples they will have access to during the course.
+Each attendee will need a laptop for the practical examples, The participants will have access to the printed course materials and the examples they will have access to during the training course.

 Organisational Impact